AndyLeezard/portfolio/README.md

 # About

-This is my portfolio website built on React using TypeScript, Redux and Tailwind CSS.
+This is my portfolio website (unfinished) built on React using TypeScript, Redux and Tailwind CSS.

 # Getting Started with Create React App